seges/docker-nginx-consul/docker-compose-example/docker.example.md

 # Docker-compose example

 * Consul cluster: 3 nodes
-* Example app: 3 replicas
+* Example app: 3 replicas, each replica connect to different consul node in cluster
 * Nginx + consul-template node.
 It is used as gateway & loadbalancer

 ## Notes